National Association of Real Estate Investment Trusts (NAREIT)

 The policy and politics team helps oversee REITPAC, the only political action committee in the U.S. dedicated solely to real estate and REIT issues.

-Overall, advocacy from the organization has created notable positive change for firms in the real estate industry.
+Overall, the organization's advocacy has created notable positive change for real estate firms.
 The association continues to host events, creating a space for firms to share their opinions and build relationships.

 Research & Education